thalamicseg/et-vim/README.md

 # et-vim

-The template is based on 14 subjects created with buildtemplateparallel.sh from ANTS from the Stanford ET-FUS study
+The group template is based on 14 ET subjects created from the Stanford ET-FUS study with buildtemplateparallel.sh in ANTs.